Plešivica wine region vineyards and rolling hills

 • Follow local roads to individual wineries

-Note: Some winery roads are narrow and winding.
-GPS is recommended for navigation.
+Some winery roads are narrow and winding.
+A reliable GPS is recommended.

 Alternative Transport

-Several Zagreb-based tour operators offer guided wine tours to Plešivica, including transportation and tastings
+Several Zagreb-based operators run guided wine tours to Plešivica, including transport and tastings

-Private transfers can be arranged from Zagreb hotels or airport
+Private transfers can be arranged from Zagreb hotels or the airport

-Limited bus service to Jastrebarsko from Zagreb, but reaching individual wineries requires taxi or pre-arranged pickup
+There is limited bus service to Jastrebarsko from Zagreb, but reaching individual wineries requires a taxi or pre-arranged pickup

 Practical Tips for Your Visit